NTJesudason/JCU-demo/README.md

 ### Environment variables

-To work with environment variables and components that fetch data, create an `.env` file.
+To work with environment variables and components that fetch data, create a `.env` file.

 This file has been added to `.gitignore` to prevent it from being pushed to the repository.